faizhameed/faizhameed/README.md

 - 🌱 I’m currently learning Typescript and AWS
 - 👯 I’m looking to collaborate on any React and Nodejs projects
 - 💬 See my projects
-- 📫 How to reach me: faizhameedv@gmail.com
+- 📫 Reach me at: faizhameedv@gmail.com